Parsa-Sedigh/microservice-grider/pamphlets/section-4.md

 So this k8s service is gonna make it easy for us to get from our event-bus and reach on out to our running pods.

 ## 65-004 Important Kubernetes Terminology:
+- k8s cluster: It's a collection of nodes + a master to manage all those different nodes.
+Effectively, it's the entire set of infrastructure that's going to run our code.
+- node: a node is a virtual machine that's going to run all the different containers that we throw at our k8s cluster.
+A single cluster might have many, many nodes assigned to it.
+It might only have one node.
+So right now, on our local computer, we're running a k8s cluster and by default, it has just one node,
+- pod: in the context of this course, we're gonna kinda use the term pod and container interchangeably.
+Technically a pod is sth that kinda wraps up a container and a pod can wrap up multiple different containers together.
+For us in this course, there's really a one to one mapping between pods and container.
+- deployment: deployments are gonna monitor a set of identical pods or pods that are meant to run the same container inside them.
+If anything ever happens to those pods, for example if the pod crashes or just stops running for any reason, the deployment is gonna see that and automatically restart that pod for us.
+- service: A K8S service(not microservice service), is sth that provides easy to remember URL, so that other running pods or containers inside of our cluster can easily access another pod.
+There are several types of services

+Note: We're in a course about micro-services, we're creating services that are programs, but we're also creating services in k8s that are sth totally different.
+Now when we say service, what do we mean?
+Application service? k8s service?
+When we say service, it's always in the context of either k8s or some actual program that we're trying to run.

+## 66-005 Notes on Config Files:
+Let's look at config files we're gonna write to create actual pods, services and deployments.

+K8S config files:
+- tell k8s about the different deployments, pods and services(referred to as 'Objects') that we want to create inside of our cluster.
+By the way, collectively, we refer to deployments, pods and services and other similar things that we create in k8s, as Objects.
+So in other words, we're creating config files, to create and configure Objects.
+- Whenever you write a config file, we're always gonna store these files with our projects.
+In other words, we're gonna commit these to Git and make sure we store them in some kind of source control.
+The reason for that is that these config files that we write, are really documentation of what our k8s cluster is doing.
+  The config files can tell another engineer who starts to look at your code, about the different deployments, services and pods that you have created and it's really the best documentation you're gonna have, to tell other enineer what your cluster is doing.
+- with the last point in mind, it's possible to create these object things(an object is deployment, pod, service) without using fake files.
+So we can create Objects
+  WITHOUT config files, BUT DO NOT DO THIS.
+You should not create objects directly at the command line by writing in commands to create an Object.
+We're always going to write out these config files because they're gonna be a source of documentation to tell you and other people in the future, exactly what is going on inside your cluster.
+  Because once you start to read the k8s docs, they're gonna tell you to run commands at your terminal to DIRECTLY create Objects without using any config file.
+ONLY follow k8s docs for testing purposes and learning purposes.
+DO NOT create resources or Objects directly at the terminal in a production environment.
+There are a couple of exclusions to that rule.
+So use config files instead of directly using command lines.
+So use config files at all times!

+## 67-006 Creating a Pod: